M1S2/SpotifyRecorder/README.md

 This application can be used to record songs from Spotify.

-On startup the application checks if Spotify is open and if it was started with the \"--enable-audio-graph\" option.
-This is neccessary to choose the output device on which Spotify plays.
 Configure all neccessary settings (output path, output format, ...) and then arm the recorder.

 A new record is started if one of the following conditions is met: